Philippine eagle: Philippine Eagle Diplomacy

+Cultural significance

+Folklore

+The Manaul, a legendary bird in ancient Bisaya folklore and the namesake for its Bisaya term, was inspired by both the Philippine eagle and the white-bellied sea eagle.
+The Manaul was responsible for the legendary creation of the islands, pecking giant boulders onto the sea to stop the war between the sky god Kaptan and the sea and underworld god Magwayen.

+National symbol of the Philippines

 The Philippine eagle was officially declared the national bird of the Philippines on July 4, 1995, by President Fidel V. Ramos under Proclamation No. 615, series of 1995.
-Due to the eagle’s size and rarity, it is also a coveted species for birdwatchers.
+Due to the eagle's size and rarity, it is also a coveted species for birdwatchers.

 The Philippine eagle has been featured on at least 12 stamps from the Philippines, with dates ranging from 1967 to 2007.
 It was also depicted on the 50-sentimo coins minted from 1983 to 1994; in 2018, on the 500-Piso commemorative silver coin, to celebrate the 25th anniversary of Bangko Sentral ng Pilipinas; on January 18, 2021, and on the 5,000-Piso Lapulapu commemorative non-circulating banknote.
 On December 11, 2021, the Bangko Sentral ng Pilipinas unveiled the design of the new 1,000-Piso polymer banknote featuring the bird as the main portrait, controversially replacing those of three World War II martyrs: Chief Justice José Abad Santos, suffragist Josefa Llanes Escoda, and General Vicente Lim.

+The Philippine eagle is also used in sporting events as a mascot, most notably one in the 2005 Southeast Asian Games held in Manila known as "Gilas".
+The Philippine eagle is also the animal used in the Philippines men's national basketball team or Gilas Pilipinas' logo/team crest.

+Conservation

 Historically, about 50 Philippine eagles have been kept in zoos in Europe (England, Germany, Belgium, Italy and France), the United States, and Japan.
 The first was a female that arrived in London Zoo in August 1909 and died there in February 1910.
 The majority arrived in zoos between 1947 and 1965.
 The last outside the Philippines died in 1988 in the Antwerp Zoo, where it had lived since 1964 (except for a period at the Planckendael Zoo in Belgium).

-The first captive breeding was only achieved in 1992 at the facility of the Philippine Eagle Foundation in Davao City, Philippines, which has bred it several times since then.
+The first captive breeding was only achieved in 1992 at the facility of the Philippine Eagle Foundation in Davao City, which has bred it 31 times as of 2025.

-The Philippine eagle is also used in sporting events as a mascot, most notably one in the 2005 Southeast Asian Games held in Manila known as "Gilas".
-The Philippine eagle is also the animal used in the Philippines men's national basketball team or Gilas Pilipinas' logo/team crest.